Skip to Content

 With the current castle dating back to around the 14th-century, its gardens are especially lovely in early summer when the azalea and rhododendron collections are in bloom.

-Update: Howth Castle has recently be sold to an investment firm and they’re set to turn it into another castle hotel in Dublin.
+Howth Castle has recently be sold to an investment firm and they’re set to turn it into another castle hotel in Dublin.

-6. The Hurdy Gurdy Vintage Radio museum
+5. The Hurdy Gurdy Vintage Radio museum

-Ignore the silly name for a moment, as this is a serious collection that’s arguably one of the more unique museums in Dublin.
+Ignore the name for a moment, as this is a serious collection that’s arguably one of the more unique museums in Dublin.

-And not only that, the building (The Martello Tower) was a genuinely important part of Ireland’s early communications network as the site where the first communications cable from Holyhead in Wales to Ireland was laid in 1852.
+And not only that, the building (The Martello Tower) was a genuinely important part of Ireland’s early communications network.

 Inside you’ll find Pat Herbert’s extensive collection of early Morse equipment, gramophones, crystal sets and valve radios, alongside ancient-looking photographs, telegrams, batteries, TVs, stamps, household items and more.